About Discover Mexico

 Two Perspectives on Mexico

-We're Scott and Jenice — a San Diego-based travel writer who discovered Mexico's depth on a long weekend trip to Mexico City in 2015, and a cultural guide who brings the food, language, and context that turns a tourist visit into a real experience.
-15+ trips across every region.
+We're Scott and Jenice — a San Diego-based travel writer who fell for Mexico on his first visit in 1999, and a cultural guide who brings the food, language, and context that turns a tourist visit into a real experience.
+25+ years and countless trips across every region.
 Real prices in MXN and USD.
 This is how an obsession with honest travel content became the guide we wished existed.

 Travel has always been my escape from the rat race — and honestly, I enjoy the planning almost as much as being there.
 Researching destinations, mapping routes, figuring out which ADO bus gets me from Oaxaca to Playa del Carmen with one change and the best timing.
-Mexico grabbed me on my first visit in 2015 and I've been back 15+ times since.
+Mexico grabbed me on my first visit in 1999 and I've been back dozens of times since.
 Mexico City to Oaxaca to the Yucatan — the three regions that rewired how I think about travel.

 I've been turned away at a cenote for the wrong sunscreen.
 I've paid MXN 180 for a Cenote Ik Kil ticket after driving past vendors selling water for MXN 80.
 I've eaten the same mole negro three times in one day in Oaxaca because I couldn't stop.
 I've ridden the ADO first class from TAPO to Oaxaca in the window seat at night, watching the mountains appear in the headlights.

 I'm not a travel blogger.
-I work in healthcare IT.
+I have a regular tech day job.
 But Mexico keeps pulling me back, and I finally decided to put everything I've learned into something useful — a site with real practical knowledge, honest prices in MXN and USD, and an AI trip planner that builds itineraries from real experience.

 Jenice · Cultural Guide · Mexico Food & Traditions Expert